 It is structured into three layers: a scheduling layer, a skill layer, and a hardware layer.
 The scheduling layer employs a general LLM to decompose the task and select appropriate skill models.
-The skill layer comprises the meta-skill models, as mentioned above.
+The skill layer comprises the meta-skill models.
 The hardware layer includes the physical robot and a communication system, which facilitates seamless integration with higher-level modules.